10 Classic Children’s Books by Women Authors to Read Before You Die

 The Secret Garden (1911)

 This classic is also by Frances Hodgson Burnett.
 Mary Lennox, a bitter, sickly, and neglected 10-year-old, was born to wealthy British parents in India who never really loved her.
+It was just too hard to decide between this and A Little Princess, so I decided to include both.

 Through caring for others, she finds redemption.
 It’s a bit on the sentimental side, in the literary fashion of the day, but is life complete without reading The Secret Garden?
-More about The Secret Garden
+More about The Secret Garden.

 . . . . . . . . .